cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

  ![OMS Secret](images/oms-secret.jpg)

-23. Launch the IBM Sterling OMS applications Business Center via routes or developer topology (oms-app-app-common-sbc)
+23. Launch the IBM Sterling OMS applications Business Center via routes or developer topology (oms-app-app-common-sbc).
+Use the password that you retrieved from step 22 which will bring up IBM Sterling Business Center

 ![OMS SBC](images/oms-sbc.jpg)